 During the second year of the curriculum, entry-level D.P.T. students are required to participate in two local experiential learning programs.
-While supervised by a clinician, all students participate for six weeks in the Dan Aaron Stay Fit Program for individuals who have either Parkinson’s or multiple sclerosis.
+While supervised by a clinician, all students participate for five or six weeks in the Dan Aaron Stay Fit Program, a community exercise program for individuals who have either Parkinson’s or multiple sclerosis.
 Students also rotate through the Arcadia University Pro Bono Physical Therapy Clinic, which is tentatively scheduled to open in the Fall of 2020.
-The clinic will provide a comprehensive treatment program to clients who have impairments, functional limitations or changes in function and health.
+The clinic will provide a comprehensive treatment program to clients who have impairments, functional limitations, or changes in function and health.

 Health Promotion and Disease Prevention